GCSE Grade Boundaries 2024: The New Grading System Explained

 • U = U

-Prior to the system changing, a grade C was considered a pass at GCSE.
-This translates to a grade 4 in the new system, which is considered a ‘standard pass’.
-Where a grade C would previously have been accepted as an entry requirement into further education or employment, a grade 4 should now be accepted.
+Before the system change, Grade C was considered a pass at GCSE.
+This translates to a Grade 4 standard pass in the new system.
+Where a Grade C was previously accepted as a qualification grade in further education or employment, a Grade 4 should now be accepted.

-Grade 5 has been labelled a ‘good pass’ and it is worth noting that schools are now held to account for the percentage of students achieving grade 5 or higher.
+Grade 5 is labelled a ‘good pass’ and it is worth noting that schools are now held to account for the percentage of students achieving grade 5 or higher.

-In terms of GCSE exam papers, the current foundation paper covers the grading scale 1-5 and the current higher paper covers the grading scale 3-9.
+The current Foundation GCSE exam paper covers grades 1-5 and the current higher paper covers grades 3-9.

 Set of 25 Printable GCSE Maths Questions